PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In the center of all of them was round hole, six feet across, that was capped by a wooden cover.
 On the left was a collection of shelves filled with scrolls, codexes, potions and ingredients under glass.

 On the far side of the room there was a raised dais, and on it a kind of altar.
 On the altar there was a large glass jar, perhaps half the height of man.
 In the jar a flame danced, but it seemed to be just out of focus.
-It's weak light light threw strange shadows and shapes on the wall behind it, but it's light did not penetrate any farther into the chamber.
+Its weak light light threw strange shadows and shapes on the wall behind it, but its light did not penetrate any farther into the chamber.

 And on the right, sitting at a desk covered with papers and oddment, sat the Wizard Dimsbury, slumped in frustration.
 The heels of his hands pressed into his forehead, he scowled from underneath his troubled brow at the mountain of paperwork before him.